amir-akbari361/Ad_Management/README.md

-# 🏷️ Ad Management System
+# 🏷️ Model.Ad Management System

 This project is designed to manage advertisements and provide solutions for creating, editing, and analyzing advertisement campaigns more efficiently.
 Below is an overview of the important features and structure of the project.